jooohyunpark/itp-canvas-for-coders/Notes.md

 ## Developing ideas through statements

 ```
 Sometimes I imagine myself in an infinite room, completely isolated from the outside world.
-In that space only the vast thoughts exist and it will take million years to wake up.
+In that space only the vast thoughts exist and it would take million years to reach the edge.
 ```

 ### Undone, Ólafur Arnalds